 - Prerender.io is a dedicated prerendering service and is also open-source.

 Static site generators are tools that take your source code, assets, content from APIs, and so on, and generate your website as a collection of static files.
 You can host the static files anywhere and SEO is not a problem.
 If your website doesn't require authentication or display real-time or user-specific data, consider using a static site generator.

-- Next.js is an open-source React framework with a Kontent corporate starter.
+- Next.js is an open-source React framework.

 Some tools combine more than one approach, for example, Next.js and Nuxt.js support both server-side rendering and static site generation.
 The lines between server-side rendering, static site generators, and prerendering can be blurry.